containerman17/experiments/2025-11/03_sink_experimental/README.md

 The `max_parallelism` setting is the only knob.
 The system automatically:
 - Backs off on errors (halves parallelism)
-- Reduces parallelism if latency exceeds 2s
+- Reduces parallelism if P95 latency exceeds 2s
-- Increases parallelism when latency is good (<840ms)
+- Increases parallelism when P95 < 840ms
+- Adjusts every 5s based on 60s sliding window

 Target: 80-90% RPC utilization without overloading.